All 2020 Varieties

 Bush Beefsteak (65 days) Compact and prolific, huge yields of early 8 oz. beefsteak tomatoes in clusters.
 Determinate.

-Chadwick’s Cherry (72 days) An heirloom variety that has been grown for over 100 years.
+SOLD OUT Chadwick’s Cherry (72 days) An heirloom variety that has been grown for over 100 years.
 Plants produce high yields of small 1” red cherry tomatoes which grow in clusters.
 Sweet-tart flavour.
 Perfect for snacking or salads.
 Indeterminate.

 *New* Cherokee Chocolate (80 days) Dark, brick-red, large, round tomatoes with subtle ribbing on the tops.
 Exceptionally rich, complex tomato flavour with a chocolaty appearance.
 A rogue heirloom, stabilized from Cherokee Purple.
 Indeterminate.

-*New* Cherokee Purple (80 days) An old Cherokee heirloom, pre-1890 variety; beautiful, deep, dusky purple-pink colour, superb sweet flavour with a hint of smoke.
+SOLD OUT *New* Cherokee Purple (80 days) An old Cherokee heirloom, pre-1890 variety; beautiful, deep, dusky purple-pink colour, superb sweet flavour with a hint of smoke.
 A very-large-sized fruit.
 Indeterminate.

-Chiapas Wild Cherry Tomato This ancient variety from Mexico has an intense bright fruity flavour.
+SOLD OUT Chiapas Wild Cherry Tomato This ancient variety from Mexico has an intense bright fruity flavour.
 Tiny tomatoes.
 Indeterminate.

-*New* Cosmonaut Volkov (75 days) The large, deep red globes have a rich complex sweet/tart flavour and a wonderful aftertaste that leaves you wanting more.
+SOLD OUT *New* Cosmonaut Volkov (75 days) The large, deep red globes have a rich complex sweet/tart flavour and a wonderful aftertaste that leaves you wanting more.
 A taste-test winner.
 This is a Ukrainian heirloom grown by the family of Russian space engineer/gardener, Mikhailovich Maslov, who named it for his comrade Vladislav Volkov, a Russian astronaut, who died while returning from the first visit to the Earth's first space station.
 Good in cooler growing areas.
 Indeterminate.